2014: Shining like a National Guitar

 Secret Frequency is a music website, where I write recommendations about music I love, and talk about the thoughts and ideas and experiences I’ve had working with the music industry.
 I’m aiming to write there weekly, and most of the time I’ve been able to pull it off.
 Early on, I made a very conscious decision to focus on music that I love and highlight acts that I think are terrific, and it’s been a real pleasure to be able to give a bit of a boost to artists.
 Every article I publish there gives me a great deal of pride, and though it’s been on the back burner for the past month, I’ve got lots of idea percolating.

-It’s also given me a place to talk about some of my great musical experiences this year, of which there’ve been many notable shows and festivals, including the Folk Alliance International Conference, Gardenia Bluegrass and Roots Festival in Detroit, the Motown Museum, the Toronto Urban Roots Festival,2 Hillside Festival,3, Shelter Valley Folk Festival,4 the Folk Music Ontario Conference,5, and more, more more.
+It’s also given me a place to talk about some of my great musical experiences this year, of which there’ve been many notable shows and festivals, including the Folk Alliance International Conference, Gardenia Bluegrass and Roots Festival in Detroit, the Motown Museum, the Toronto Urban Roots Festival, ((Thanks so much to Jeff Cohen for having me there!))
+Hillside Festival, ((Thanks so much to Sam Baijal and Nick Taylor for having me as a stage host for the 30th anniversary!)), Shelter Valley Folk Festival, ((Its 10th anniversary, and my 10th year as a volunteer there!)) the Folk Music Ontario Conference, ((Thanks to Alka Sharma and Jennifer Ellis for having me as a speaker on several panels!)), and more, more more.

 I’m hoping to get away to even more festivals this year, and am totally open to invitations or opportunities to host stages – get in touch!